-According to the National Science Foundation of the United States (NSF), the flowers of a single tree can produce up to 190 litres (50 gallons) of nectar per tree in a season, attracting bats which may travel up to 19 kilometres (12 miles) between trees and transfer pollen in the process.
+According to the National Science Foundation of the United States (NSF), the flowers of a single tree can produce up to 190 litres (50 gallons) of nectar per season.
+This nectar attracts bats that travel up to 19 kilometres (12 miles) between trees, transferring pollen in the process.

-Grows naturally in sub-humid to humid subtropical and tropical lowland to mid-elevation climates, generally areas with annual lows of 16 to 25 °C, annual highs of 26 to 35 °C, annual rainfall of 700 to 5000 mm, and a dry season of 8 months or less.
+Grows naturally in sub-humid to humid subtropical and tropical lowland to mid-elevation climates, generally areas with annual lows of 14 to 25°C, annual highs of 26 to 36°C, annual rainfall of 800 to 5000 mm, and a dry season of 7 months or less.

 New plants are usually started from cuttings or seed.
-Seed are preferred because the trees develop stronger roots but vegetatively propagated trees will start to flower and fruit much earlier, when about five to six years old.
+Seed are preferred because the trees develop stronger roots, though vegetatively propagated trees will begin to flower and fruit much earlier, when about five to six years old.

-Performs best on free-draining clay, loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of pH 4.7 to 7.5, and on sites with full sun exposure.
+Performs best on free-draining clay, loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 4.7 to 7.5, and on sites with full sun exposure.

-Kapok is recorded as a weed of the natural environment in Australia and as a weed in a few other places where it has been introduced.
+Kapok is recorded as a weed of the natural environment in Australia and as a low-level weed in other places where it is introduced.
 However, there does not appear to be any record of it anywhere as a serious weed or invasive species.
-Its assessment by the Hawaii Pacific Weed Risk Assessment project (HPWRA) has not found it to be a high weed risk for Hawaii.
+Its assessment by the Hawaii Pacific Weed Risk Assessment (HPWRA) project has not found it a high weed risk species for Hawaii.